Saraighat

-Saraighat (/as/) is a neighborhood in the Indian city of Guwahati, on the north bank of the river Brahmaputra.
+Saraighat (/as/) is a neighborhood in the Indian city of Guwahati, on the north bank of the river Brahmaputra,North Guwahati.
 Sarai was a small village where the old abandoned N.F.
-Railway station of Amingaon was located.
+Railway station of Amingaon,North Guwahati was located.

 History

 The Battle of Saraighat between Ahom Kingdom and Mughal Empire was fought near this place on the river in 1671.

 Transport

 There are two bridge over the river Brahmaputra joining the north and south banks at Saraighat.
 The Old Saraighat Bridge is the first rail-cum-road bridge constructed over the Brahmaputra River in Assam.
 Adjacent New Saraighat Bridge is a road only bridge.

 Lachit Borphukan Park is situated on the south end and Chilarai Park situated on the north end of the bridge.